Optimal facility location: Utilitarian location: minimizing the sum of distances

-In a basic formulation, the facility location problem consists of a set of potential facility sites L where a facility can be opened, and a set of demand points D that must be serviced.
-The goal is to pick a subset F of facilities to open, to minimize the sum of distances from each demand point to its nearest facility, plus the sum of opening costs of the facilities.
-A different common formulation limits the number of facilities to one instead of giving them a cost.
+In the most general form, there can be multiple facilities, but each facility has a construction cost.
+The goal is to pick a subset of facilities to open, to minimize the sum of distances from each demand point to its nearest facility, plus the sum of construction costs of the facilities.
+A different common formulation limits the number of facilities to a fixed integer k instead of giving them a cost.

-The facility location problem on general graphs is NP-hard to solve optimally, by reduction from (for example) the set cover problem.
+The minisum facility location problem on general graphs is NP-hard to solve optimally, by reduction from (for example) the set cover problem.
 A number of approximation algorithms have been developed for the facility location problem and many of its variants.

 Without assumptions on the set of distances between clients and sites (in particular, without assuming that the distances satisfy the triangle inequality), the problem is known as non-metric facility location and can be approximated to within a factor O(log n).
 This factor is tight, via an approximation-preserving reduction from the set cover problem.

 If we assume distances between clients and sites are undirected and satisfy the triangle inequality, we are talking about a metric facility location (MFL) problem.
 The MFL is still NP-hard and hard to approximate within factor better than 1.463.
 The currently best known approximation algorithm achieves approximation ratio of 1.488.

-Minimax facility location
+Egalitarian location: Minimizing the maximum distance

-The minimax facility location problem seeks a location which minimizes the maximum distance to the sites, where the distance from one point to the sites is the distance from the point to its nearest site.
-A formal definition is as follows:
+A minimax facility location problem is an OFL in which the input is a set of points in space, and the goal is to find a location for a facility, such that the largest distance between the facility and any of the points is as small as possible.
+If the points correspond to people, and the distances correspond to their dis-utility, then minimax OFL is an instantiation of the egalitarian rule.
+Some special cases are: